JaredStemper/Scylla/README.md

 * Organizing all port/IP information through the Metasploit DB instead of text files
 * Automated updates to Dojo test cases when commands have successfully ran
+* provide advanced details of how to read/edit configuration files